SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/select/index.md

 ### Load more options

-When working with very large data sets or backend-provided data, it might be more performant to only load a few options initially and then load more options on demand.
+When working with very large data sets or backend-provided data, it might be desired to only load a few options initially and then load more options on demand to optimize performance.

 The select supports multiple ways of pagination / loading more options depending on the use case: